IDT Corp to provide long distance telephony between U.S. and Cuba

 If the agreement takes effect, IDT will be the only U.S. carrier to have a direct interconnection into Cuba.

-"This is an important first step in the liberalisation of telecommunications between the U.S. and Cuba," said Bill Pereira, Chief Executive Officer of IDT Telecom in a statement.
+"This is an important first step in the liberalization of telecommunications between the U.S. and Cuba," said Bill Pereira, Chief Executive Officer of IDT Telecom in a statement.

 IDT joins a list of U.S. companies looking to take advantage of thawing diplomatic relations between the United States and the communist-ruled island country.

-Netflix Inc (NFLX.O) launched its movie and TV streaming service in Cuba last week.
+Netflix Inc launched its movie and TV streaming service in Cuba last week.

-American Express Co (AXP.N) has also said it would launch operations in Cuba.
+American Express Co has also said it would launch operations in Cuba.